Nikhil9182/Wordle-Game/README.md

 4. **Start the Development Server**: `npm run dev`

 Ensure you have Node.js and npm installed on your machine.
 You can download them from [Node.js official website](https://nodejs.org/).

+## Gameplay Options

+The game includes several customization options:

+- Toggle between light and dark mode based on your preference
+- Enable on-screen keyboard only mode for touch devices
+- Additional settings accessible through the settings menu